lyonbros/composer.js/docs/collection.md

 `options` can contain the following items:

+- `fast` - boolean, tells find\_by\_id to only lookup models by their index (collections store an id -> model hash lookup, but the feature is new and this flag will remain off by default until it's better vetted).
 - `strict` - boolean passed to the call to [Model.id](/composer.js/docs/model#id)
 - `allow_cid` - boolean indicating if we are allowing a match on CID (client ID) as well as a normal ID.